 A Global Crisis

-According to the latest UNHCR figures, nearly 80 million people worldwide have been forcibly displaced from their homes by conflict and persecution — the largest number since the Second World War.
+According to the latest UNHCR figures, 100 million people worldwide have been forcibly displaced from their homes by conflict and persecution — the largest number since the Second World War.
 Over half are under the age of 18.

 The current refugee system is not equipped to respond to the refugee crisis in a predictable or comprehensive manner.
 When a crisis erupts, home countries, countries of first asylum, transit countries and destination countries unexpectedly find themselves coping with large numbers of refugees flowing within or over their borders.
 Support from the international community is typically ad hoc, sporadic and woefully inadequate.

 Bold Thinking for a New Refugee System

-Chaired by Lloyd Axworthy, The World Refugee & Migration Council was established — originally as the World Refugee Council — in May 2017 by the Centre for International Governance Innovation (CIGI), and is intended to complement the efforts of the United Nations High Commissioner for Refugees (UNHCR), which affirmed the Global Compact for Refugees in December 2018.
+Chaired by Lloyd Axworthy, The World Refugee & Migration Council was established — originally as the World Refugee Council under the Centre for International Governance Innovation — in May 2017 and is intended to complement the efforts of the United Nations High Commissioner for Refugees (UNHCR), which affirmed the Global Compact for Refugees in December 2018.